🧩 Multimodal VLM¶

 -

-This paper proposes the Emotion Statement Judgment (ESJ) task and the INSETS automatic annotation pipeline, reformulating visual emotion evaluation from "open-ended classification" to "statement veracity judgment."
-The authors construct the MVEI benchmark (3,086 samples, 424 emotion labels, four cognitive dimensions) and systematically evaluate 19 MLLMs, finding that even GPT-4o lags behind humans (91.6%) by 13.3% in accuracy.
+The authors propose the Emotion Statement Judgment (ESJ) task and the INSETS automatic labeling pipeline, reframing visual emotion evaluation from "open-ended classification" to "statement truth judgment."
+They constructed the MVEI benchmark (3,086 samples, 424 emotion labels, across four cognitive dimensions).
+Systematic evaluation of 19 MLLMs reveals that even GPT-4o exhibits a 13.3% accuracy gap compared to humans (91.6%).

 - Detecting Misbehaviors of Large Vision-Language Models by Evidential Uncertainty Quantification